Route 66: How We Made the Maps

 I had played with many line styles to see how they would work on the page.
 Outlining the road, dotted routes, just using arrows and a number of other techniques but nothing was as instant as a single solid line.
 As each state had been allocated its own colour swatch by the design team the line needed to be a consistent colour as opposed to a complementary or changing colour which could cause confusion.

-The chapter colours were also be of varying strength so running a plain white or pale route could be tricky to identify on lighter colours.
+The chapter colours were also of varying strength so running a plain white or pale route throughout could be tricky to identify on lighter colours.
 A black line was the clearest style, its strength also meant we could add texture and character without losing any impact.

 Textures